 Examples: Become food detectives and go on a search for the healthiest choices at the supermarket.
 Have contests to see who can come up with the best choices and reward them with a small prize such as a new Lego set or the latest Pokemon cards.

-- Work on replacing toxic cleansers and body products with non toxic ones or using alternative cleaning methods.
+- Work on replacing toxic cleaners and body products with nontoxic ones or using alternative cleaning methods.

 - The cosmetics industry is self-regulated and very little legislation has been passed to protect women from chemicals in the products they use each day.
 In fact, many chemicals found in makeup sold in the U.S. are banned in Europe.

 - Chemicals can enter the bloodstream through the skin and can also enter the body through inhalation.

 - Manufacturers of the cleaning products and laundry detergents you use every day to clean your home (unlike food, beverage, cosmetic and other personal care products) are not required by federal law to list their ingredients.